syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Asynchronous data loading

 You can load the data asynchronously to the `SfDataPager` by overriding the `handlePageChange` method and await the method while loading the data.

+You can use `onPageNavigationStart` and `onPageNavigationEnd` callbacks to show and hide the loading indicator when navigating between pages.

 In the below example, we have set await for 2000ms and displayed the loading indicator until 2000ms.